zhekovdobri/RestAPI-Node.js-Express/README.md

 <br />

 ## Description
 A simple Rest API, created with Node.js and Express.
+Open it with VSC.
+Using cmd or VSC terminal run the application typing:
+*_node ._

 ## Setup/Installation Requirements

 ### Clone a repository using the command line